Andrei Karlov: Assassination

 Andrei Karlov is the fourth Russian ambassador to have died in the line of duty since the 1829 murder of Alexander Griboyedov in Tehran.
-Before Karlov, Pyotr Voykov, a Soviet envoy to Poland, was shot to death in Warsaw in 1927; in 1923, Vatslav Vorovsky was assassinated in Lausanne.
+Before Karlov, Soviet diplomat Vatslav Vorovsky was assassinated in Lausanne in 1923, and Pyotr Voykov, a Soviet envoy to Poland, was also shot to death in Warsaw in 1927.

+Zaslon («Заслон») was criticized for lack of proper protection of Ambassador Karlov following his 19 December 2016 assassination.

 Personal life

 In 1975, Karlov married Marina Mikhailovna and together they had a son Gennady who was born a few years later.
 Gennady graduated from the Moscow State Institute of International Relations and served in the consulate department in the Russian embassy in North Korea.
 Andrei Karlov was an Orthodox Christian.

 Awards and legacy

 Karlov was awarded the Order of Seraphim of Sarov, 3rd degree, for his role in establishing a Russian Orthodox Church in Pyongyang while ambassador to North Korea.
 On 21 December 2016, two days after his death, he was posthumously awarded the title of Hero of the Russian Federation by the Kremlin.

 The city of Ankara announced that the exhibition hall where Karlov was assassinated would be renamed in his memory.
 Turkish Foreign Minister Mevlüt Çavuşoğlu said Karyağdı Street in Ankara – where the Russian embassy is located – will also be similarly renamed after Karlov.
 Russian President Vladimir Putin announced that he has requested that the Ministry of Foreign Affairs "make a proposal for the perpetuation of [Karlov's] memory".